 Students are encouraged to use their Chromebooks at home and other locations outside of school.
 A Wi-Fi Internet connection will be required for the majority of Chromebook use.
 However, some applications can be used while not connected to the Internet.
 Students are bound by the Salem Academy Charter School Acceptable Use Policy and all rules of this Guide regardless of where they use their Chromebooks and the source of the Internet connection.
-If students do not have internet access at home please speak with a counselor, administrator, or the technology specialist to receive information regarding reduced cost internet.
+If students do not have internet access at home please speak with a counselor, administrator, or the technology specialist to receive information regarding reduced cost internet pr access to a hot spot.